 Does your horse?...

--Have a vice like tail twitching, bucking at certain times of the ride, like when you ask them to lope?
+-Have a vice such as tail twitching, or bucking when you ask for the lope?

 ...then body work can help your horse.

 How does it help?